 Okay, so this pole may not be exactly about the purchase of Alaska, but it’s certainly purchase-adjacent.
 As to Seward’s Day, it’s right on point.

 This is known as the Seward Shaming Pole.
 In fact it’s the third version of that pole, as the first two have succumbed to weather and termites.
 This version of the pole was completed just a few short years ago (2017).
 You can google up the earlier versions.
-As I understand it this one has its critics among the locals owing to the absence of certain things on the earlier verions.
+As I understand it this one has its critics among the locals owing to the absence of certain features included in the earlier versions.
 I’m told a coat of white paint on the face was among the expected features.
-I only have this by word of mouth, so I’m not enyirely certain what to make of it, but the differences do seem quite significant.
+I only have this by word of mouth, so I’m not entirely certain what to make of it, but the differences do seem quite significant.
 In any event, this is the current version of the infamous Seward Shaming Pole.

 What makes it a shaming pole?

 Convention of course!